TSimona08/state-machine-workflow/README.md

 # State Machine Workflow Engine

 ## Overview
-This interactive state machine implementation demonstrates workflow management through a user-friendly web interface.
-The system manages state transitions between tasks and provides visual feedback on workflow progress.
+An interactive state machine implementation that demonstrates workflow management through a user-friendly web interface.
+The system manages state transitions between tasks and provides visual feedback of the workflow progress.

 ## Features
 - State management for workflow and tasks